 The process: the things we will change

 Today there is a new form of colonialism.
-The West is willing to help India establish IITs and even give India foreign aid (which is harmful in many ways), but will never assist in setting up an outstanding school of governance like the Kennedy School of Governance.
+The West has been willing to help India establish IITs and even give India foreign aid (which is harmful in many ways), but will never assist in setting up an outstanding school of governance like the Kennedy School of Governance.
 Why?
 Because if it does so, India will learn the secrets of governance and will become a competitor, and the West will no longer get the best Indian brains that are crucial for its prosperity.
 But the secrets of good governance are now known.
 It is clear that India has been following mostly wrong models.
 With this knowledge now known, we will not only reverse the brain drain but bring the best brains from the West into India to work for our nation’s benefit.

 The current system of governance is designed for corruption, inefficiency and obstruction of enterprise.
 Fundamental, systemic change is needed.
 No fringe actions can change a system so deeply corrupt and destructive of integrity and freedom.
 India’s development deficit is the result of the 'ruler knows best' mentality and the only way to fix it is to begin to trust the people more.
 While details are outlined elsewhere, we will: